Christie is a degreed writer, dog lover, master in the kitchen, candle and soap maker, and a general hobbyist of all things DIY.

 My mother had the sweetest dog, but she was not good with kids.
 If kids got too close, which they often did, she would snap at them.
 Imagine our horror as we were left apologizing to their parents over and over again.
-Beagles, however, are frequently rated as the number 1 family dog because of their affection for children.
+Beagles, however, are frequently rated as the No. 1 family dog because of their affection for children.

-The other week, we went inside Walmart (some Walmarts are dog-friendly now) and a small toddler ran up to my dog.
+The other week, we went inside Walmart (some Walmarts are dog-friendly now), and a small toddler ran up to my dog.
 The toddler laughed out of excitement when my dog showered her with kisses and then followed us through the aisles petting her.

-Though I love my mother's dog, it's just a pain taking her to the park and getting nervous when we see children, or not being able to bring her to people's homes who have children.
+Though I love my mother's dog, it's just a pain taking her to the park and getting nervous when we see children or not being able to bring her to people's homes who have children.
 With a Beagle, you never have to worry about any of this, especially at home with your own children.

-I have small children in my family and their parents often ask me to bring my dog over because she loves to play so much that it gets the kids tired and ready for bed.
-They chase her all around the house and the backyard, and she loves it and the kids love it.
+I have small children in my family, and their parents often ask me to bring my dog over because she loves to play so much that it gets the kids tired and ready for bed.
+They chase her all around the house and the backyard, and she loves it, and the kids love it.
 What more could you want?
 A happy, playful dog with happy, playful kids.
 Sounds like a happy home to me!

 4. Beagles Are Extremely Intelligent

 Have you seen the Beagle airline commercial?
 Because you probably should.
-Warning: Have tissues near, commercial may cause uncontrollable sobbing at the sheer cuteness of this Beagle.
+Warning: Have tissues near; commercial may cause uncontrollable sobbing at the sheer cuteness of this Beagle.
 Though Beagles are incredibly stubborn to train, they are learning what you are teaching them, and they are learning it very quickly.
 At 4 months old, I taught my Beagle to sit in one day (with the aid of treats, of course).

 While my roommate potty trained her dog, we hung a bell on our front door.
 I did not even bother with it for my Beagle because I had read online that they were stubborn.
-One day we heard the bell ring and it was my Beagle at the door waiting to go potty.
-After several weeks of trying, her dog never learned to ring the bell, but my Beagle did every time and we never even trained her.
-Beagles will surprise you, they are extremely intelligent animals.
+One day we heard the bell ring, and it was my Beagle at the door waiting to go potty.
+After several weeks of trying, her dog never learned to ring the bell, but my Beagle did every time, and we never even trained her.
+Beagles will surprise you; they are extremely intelligent animals.

 5. Beagles Have Low-Maintenance Coats

 If you are considering a Beagle, you have probably already read this online and what you have read is true.
 When I first got my Beagle, I bathed her once or twice a week like a helicopter mom (not to slight anybody who bathes their dog this much, I wish I still did that).
 I was very rigid with her.
-Now, there are times whenever I forget to bathe her and I realize it's been months since her last bath.
+Now, there are times whenever I forget to bathe her, and I realize it's been months since her last bath.

-She plays outside every day, and hardly ever brings dirt with her inside.
+She plays outside every day and hardly ever brings dirt with her inside.
 Her coat never gets coated in that smelly, gunky gross-ness that will happen with dogs who haven't been bathed in a while.
-Admittedly, a few months is too long for me to go without bathing her, but we all have lives and I have done it several times.
+Admittedly, a few months is too long for me to go without bathing her, but we all have lives, and I have done it several times.
 Currently, I average bathing her probably once a month, and she smells just fine.
 She never has to be groomed and does not shed excessively.